timescale/docs/timescaledb/overview/release-notes/index.md

 You can recreate a continuous aggregate to benefit from the improvement, if the original data already exists.

-- Continuous aggregates without reaggregation
+- Improved continuous aggregates performances and lifted several limitations (by removing reaggregation)

 Because continuous aggregates no longer store partials, and re-aggregation is removed, it is now possible to create indexes on aggregated columns in the materialization hypertable.